-- Stimulants: Your baby may be given medicine to make blood flow and breathing go faster.
+- Medicines may be given to make your baby's blood flow and breathing faster.

 Help your baby breathe easier:

-- Take extra care when feeding your baby: Hold your baby so his head is higher than his stomach.
-Feed your baby in a place with enough light so you can see any changes in his skin color.
-Stop from time to time to allow him to take breaths between sucks on the bottle or breast.
-Stop the feeding if he looks tired.
+- Take extra care when you feed your baby.
+Hold your baby so his or her head is higher than his or her stomach.
+Feed your baby in a place with enough light so you can see any changes in his or her skin color.
+Stop from time to time to allow your baby to take breaths between sucks on the bottle or breast.
+Stop the feeding if he or she looks tired.

-- Do not let anyone smoke around your child: Cigarette smoke can affect your child's lungs and make it more difficult for him to breathe.
+- Do not let anyone smoke around your baby.
+Cigarette smoke can affect your baby's lungs and make it more difficult for him or her to breathe.

 For support and more information: